Venxe/Dotfiles/README.md

 The installation process is fully automated and specifically tailored to my personal workflow. **Manual installation support is not provided**, as this setup is designed to streamline and simplify the process for my unique use case.

 > [!WARNING]
 > Running this setup may install software and configurations that could conflict with your preferences.
-You may want to review the script and dotfiles before proceeding.
+You may want to review the [install script](https://github.com/Venxe/Dotfiles/blob/main/installers/install.sh) before proceeding.

 ## ⚙️ Installation